 How Long Does It Take Walgreens to Develop 110 Film?

-Walgreens take about 3 weeks to develop 110 film either color or black & white.
+Walgreens take about 3 weeks or more to develop 110 film either color or black & white.
 This is because Walgreens does not process and scan disposable cameras in-house and mails it out to another lab (usually a Fujifilm facility) to be processed.

 How Do You Develop 110 Film at Walgreens?

 The process to have a disposable camera developed at Walgreens is very easy (and similar to CVS and Walmart).
 All you you need to do is to fill out information on their own paper envelope and put your 110 film canister (one film canister per envelope) into it.
 The steps are as follows: